dehlen/SwiftyQL/README.md

 # SwiftyQL
 A sample implementation to talk to a GraphQL Server from Swift.

+*If you have any questions about this implementation or have some tips for improvement/enhancement I'd really appreciate if you'd open an issue.
+I want this repository to be a reference for all kind of implementations concerning Swift and a GraphQL server.
+So if there is some case you want to implement and can't find guidance in this repository then let me know and I'll try to update this repo as soon as possible.*

 This repository contains a GraphQL Server aswell as a Swift client which communicates with this server.
 To run this demo project you should start the server first.